Branches of the Cenél nEógain: Cenél mBinnigh

-The Cenél mBinnigh are descended from Eochu Binneach, son of Eógan.
+The Cenél mBinnigh (kindred of Binny), are descended from Eochu Binneach (Ochy Binny), son of Eógan.
 The Cenél mBinnigh where the first clan of the Cenél nEóghain to advance from Inishowen, bypassing the fierce resistance of the Ciannachta (northern County Londonderry) and into western Airgialla (modern-day County Tyrone), and in doing so ousted several Airgiallan clans (Ui Tuirtri and FIr Li) to east of the River Bann.

 From the Cenél mBinnigh came the following branches: